tomkaar/recipes-application/README.md

 #### Comments on a Recipe

 #### Remove a Comment on a Recipe

 #### Interact with RecipeListFilters

-When you interact with the recipe filters, you will update the Redux State.
-You update the filters with the `RecipeListFilters` component.
+When you interact with the recipe filters elements, you will update the Redux State, that's all.
+Then we can use the filter properties inside for example the `selectRecipes` function, this function takes two arguments, `recipes` and `filters`.
+This function will return only the recipes that match the filter, the recipes are sorted.